 Determine the date when conception is more likely to occur by noting the first day of your last period.
 If you have a regular 28 day cycle, calculate 14 days before your next period or after your last, which would be the time when you are ovulating.
 Your best chance is to have intercourse at least two days or right around that time, which is your fertility window .

 Not only do you want to know the time around when you can make the move to try for pregnancy, being able to detect when ovulation is taking place can provide a more sure opportunity.
 During ovulation the woman’s body temperature rises slightly.
 Try tracking your basal body temperature to help you along.
 A woman’s normal body temperature ranges between 96 and 99 degrees.
 Right at ovulation the temperature rises to about half a degree or more.
-A rise in basal body temperature (BBT) around the time of ovulation is an indication that you are ovulating and can try for pregnancy.
+A rise in basal body temperature (BBT) around the time of ovulation is an indication that you are ovulating and can try for getting pregnant.

 Due Date Calculator

 After the excitement of knowing that they are pregnant, one of the first things that pregnant mothers want to know is when they are due.
 It is quite natural for them to start looking forward to the day when the baby will arrive.
 You might start to do some rough calculation in your head and on your fingers to come up with an estimated date.
 But you will eventually want to be as close as possible to the date and will need the help of your health care provider.
 However, there are tools that can help you to calculate your due date and they do a pretty good job of giving an accurate date.